News Details

 Key Takeaway · PoE is a Thermal Design Problem

 For high-power PoE designs, treat conduit fill as a thermal parameter, not just a mechanical one.
-If you push fill to the mechanical limit, you may pass a pull test today but fail on voltage drop and device uptime once the system is fully loaded in real operation.
+A cable pull may pass on installation day but still create voltage drop and device uptime problems after the system is fully loaded.

 Mixed Fill Calculation